amazon-connect/amazon-connect-realtime-transcription/README.md

 * `CONSOLE_LOG_TRANSCRIPT_FLAG` - Needs to be set to TRUE if the Connect call transcriptions are to be logged.
 * `TABLE_CALLER_TRANSCRIPT` - The DynamoDB table name where the transcripts need to be saved (Table Partition key must be: `ContactId`, and Sort Key must be: `StartTime`)
 * `SAVE_PARTIAL_TRANSCRIPTS` - Set to TRUE if partial segments need to saved in the DynamoDB table.
 Else, only complete segments will be persisted.
+* `START_SELECTOR_TYPE` - Set to NOW to get transcribe once the agent and user are connected.
+Set to FRAGMENT_NUMBER to start transcribing once the 'Start Media Streaming' block is executed in your contact flow

 ### Sample Lambda Environment Variables
 ![](images/env-variables-example.png)